techzzt/Basal-ganglia-neuron-models/bg_insilico/Readme.md

 [5] Dong, Jie, et al. "Connectivity and functionality of the globus pallidus externa under normal conditions and Parkinson's disease."
 Frontiers in neural circuits 15 (2021): 645287.

-[6] The role of neurotransmitter systems in mediating deep brain stimulation effects in Parkinson’s disease
+[6] The role of neurotransmitter systems in mediating deep brain stimulation effects in Parkinson's disease

+[7] Lévesque, Martin, and André Parent.
+"The striatofugal fiber system in primates: a reevaluation of its organization based on single‐axon tracing studies."
+Proceedings of the National Academy of Sciences 102.33 (2005): 11888-11893.

+[8] Cooper, Andrew J., and Jeffery R. Wickens.
+"Measurement of the membrane time constant and yield of GABA-mediated inhibition in the subthalamic nucleus."
+Journal of neurophysiology 103.2 (2010): 1049-1059.

 - Kim et al. (2024): Kim, Sang-Yoon, and Woochang Lim.
 "Quantifying harmony between direct and indirect pathways in the basal ganglia: healthy and Parkinsonian states."
 Cognitive Neurodynamics (2024): 1-21.
-- Sheng, M. J., Lu, D., Shen, Z. M., and Poo, M. M. (2019).
-Emergence of stable striatal D1R and D2R neuronal ensembles with distinct firing sequence during motor learning.
-Proc.
-Natl.
-Acad.
-Sci.
-U. S. A. 116, 11038–11047. doi: 10.1073/pnas.1901712116
-- Surmeier, Dalton James, et al. "Rethinking the network determinants of motor disability in Parkinson’s disease."
-Frontiers in Synaptic Neuroscience 15 (2023): 1186484.
-- Kumaravelu, Karthik, David T. Brocker, and Warren M. Grill.
-"A biophysical model of the cortex-basal ganglia-thalamus network in the 6-OHDA lesioned rat model of Parkinson’s disease."
-Journal of computational neuroscience 40 (2016): 207-229.
-- McCarthy, M. M., et al. "Striatal origin of the pathologic beta oscillations in Parkinson's disease."
-Proceedings of the national academy of sciences 108.28 (2011): 11620-11625.
-- Ortone, Andrea, et al. "Dopamine depletion leads to pathological synchronization of distinct basal ganglia loops in the beta band."
-PLoS computational biology 19.4 (2023): e1010645.